Reading Time: 4 minutes

 Here at itas, we regularly carry out the implementation of new software.
 Implementation is not about just installing the software.
-In fact that is the easy part – though don’t tell our tech team I said that!
+In fact, that is the easy part – though don’t tell our tech team I said that!
 The hard part is actually managing change.
-This is because, usually implementing software requires a revision of process.
-If it doesn’t then why is the change being made in the first place?
+This is because usually implementing software requires a revision of the process.
+If it doesn’t then you need to ask yourself, why is the change being made in the first place?

 Very often these could be small incremental changes – like using an online form rather than a paper.
 But, sometimes they can be an entire re-think of a process.
 That is the bit I really enjoy!

 Today we are going to think about how we should go through process improvement.
 So, here are the key steps to designing and implementing great processes.

 Step One – Discuss the process with your team